CA-95

 The CA-95 is a highly mobile, short range, Romanian native-made amphibious self-propelled anti-aircraft weapon, currently in service with the Romanian Land Forces.
-It can carry four infrared-guided surface to air missiles and has a range of approximately 700 km.
+The CA-95 is the Romanian variant of the Soviet 9K31 Strela-1 system.
+It can carry four infrared-guided surface to air missiles and has a firing range of approximately 4.2 km.
 Each TEL consists of two pairs of ready-to-fire missiles, mounted in boxes on either side of a turret on a TAB-79 amphibious vehicle.
-It can engage low-altitude targets located at maximum 4,200m height, but its most effectively engaged targets would be located at an altitude between 30 and 3,500 meters.
+It can engage targets flying between 50 and 3,500 meters.

+In 2025, CA-95 systems have been seen in use with the Armed Forces of Ukraine.